Nadeem743894/Datacentric/docs/0.ProjectManagement/ProjectScoping.md

   * Will you require cloud access?
   * Do you have access to the correct resources?
     * If no, what are the estimated costs and timescales for the required access?
+* Will data be created from the model building and analysis?

 ## Step 6: Evaluation and reporting